cristiantlopez/IQM_Hackathon/README.md

 quantum approaches.
 The goal is to determine an optimal schedule for charging and discharging a battery in response to a deterministic price profile and stochastic wind generation scenarios, thereby maximising expected revenue.
-Much like the VFA-Schrodinger-like-equations project for the QHack Open Hackathon, this repository contains source code as well as Jupyter notebook tutorials explaining how to build, solve and analyse the problem.
+This repository contains source code as well as Jupyter notebook tutorials explaining how to build, solve and analyse the problem.